Zi-SH/ttl0.sh/content/about/_index.md

 title: "About"
 draft: false
 ---
-This is a short blurb about me.
+This will be a short blurb about me.
+Give me some time...
+I just got CSS fixed for mobile and gave it a favicon.